trans-travel/trans-travel/us/nc.md

 North Carolina does not have laws that target trans people directly.

-North Carolina does not appear to place child custody at risk, although the legislature (as of May 15, 2023) has an active bill that may or may not pass that would restrict some trans healthcare.
+North Carolina does not appear to place child custody at risk, although the legislature (as of June 9, 2023) has an active bill that may or may not pass that would restrict some trans healthcare.

 ## Non-discrimination Law